nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Pipeline_GL-DPPD-7107_Versions/GL-DPPD-7107.md

 ### 3. Filtered/Trimmed Data QC
 ```
-fastqc -o trimmed_fastqc_output/ *trimmed.fastq.gz
+fastqc -o filtered_fastqc_output/ *filtered.fastq.gz
 ```

 **Parameter Definitions:**

 *	`-o` – the output directory to store results
-*	`*trimmed.fastq.gz` – the input reads are specified as a positional argument, and can be given all at once with wildcards like this, or as individual arguments with spaces in between them
+*	`*filtered.fastq.gz` – the input reads are specified as a positional argument, and can be given all at once with wildcards like this, or as individual arguments with spaces in between them

 **Input data:**

-* *trimmed.fastq.gz (filtered/trimmed reads)
+* *filtered.fastq.gz (filtered/trimmed reads)

 **Output data:**